 In a recent survey, logistics and transportation leaders were asked which technology would help them most differentiate and win new business.
 The top answer (43%) was easy integration to enable multiple delivery models.
 At the same time, shipper integration was also listed as the top last mile operational pain point (46%).

 To facilitate premium delivery services and models like same-day, businesses need carriers that offer good integration to connect data, resources and operations in real-time (which is currently lacking for many).
 When searching the logistics industry for the right provider, check which integrations they offer and which tech solution (if any) they use for this.

-The bottom line: If you’re a retailer and the carrier that you’ve chosen can’t integrate with your POS system, you won’t be able to create an efficient shipping process.
+The bottom line: If you’re a retailer and the shipping carrier that you’ve chosen can’t integrate with your POS system, you won’t be able to create an efficient shipping process.
 If you’re a logistics provider, then enabling easy integration for a shipper will be key to scaling your last mile operations.

 Lower costs are important, but they’re not the only factor to consider.
 For example, next-day shipping will always be more expensive than longer shipments.
 Compare not only overall shipping costs, but the exact services rendered, and how it compares with other shipping companies.

 For carriers today, a lack of drivers is one of the main blockers to meeting delivery volumes and SLAs.

 Drivers are in high demand – especially those with specialized skill sets.
 Check whether the carrier in question can guarantee enough drivers to cover your needs in the relevant market.

 Innovative last mile technology